modern-mean/modern-mean-core/README.md

 ### Running in Production mode
-To run your application with *production* environment configuration, execute gulp as follows:
+To run your application with *production* environment configuration, execute gulp4 as follows:

 ```bash
 $ gulp prod
 ```

-### Testing Your Application with Gulp
+### Testing Your Application with Gulp4
 Using the full test suite included with Modern-MEAN with the test task:

 ### Run all tests